Sisters of St Joseph of Lochinvar

 These ministries call for compassion, a listening ear, a non-judgemental approach and the recognition that in serving among God’s people whose life experiences challenge and enrich us, we too are transformed.

-In this spirit, the Sisters initiated a service to refugees called Penola House which has now been administered by the diocese of Maitland-Newcastle.
+In this spirit, the Sisters initiated a service to refugees called Penola House which is now a ministry of the Diocese of Maitland-Newcastle.

 Sisters serve in St Joseph’s House of Hospitality in Newcastle, a soup kitchen in Port Macquarie, Zara’s House Refugee Women and Children’s Centre at Jesmond and Mums’ Cottage in Holmesville offering companionship, guidance, education and assistance to all members of the family unit.

-In these and other ways the Sisters strive “to incarnate God’s love and faithfulness in our times ... by giving witness to the reality that Christ our hope is among us” while remembering the words of Father Woods that “we are but instruments in the hands of God.”
+In these and other ways the Sisters strive to incarnate God’s love and faithfulness in our times.
+By giving witness to the reality that Christ our hope is among us while remembering the words of Father Woods

-Reference: Our Constitutions, A Future and a Hope
+Our Constitutions: A Future and A Hope, 2000